So, What’s With The Bucket List Thing?

-Kicking the bucket meant hanging by kicking the bucket you were standing on out from under you after putting a noose around your neck, if you were a bad guy, having the good guys kick it out to dispatch you to oblivion.
+Kicking the bucket meant hanging by kicking the bucket you were standing on out from under you, a noose around your neck.
+But if you were a bad guy, the good guys kicked it out to dispatch you to oblivion.

 But Rob Reiner’s dreadful movie with Morgan Freeman and Jack Nicholson lamely tried to insert romantic fantasies into the minds of dying men, anyway.
 Even with three beautiful men of enormous talent, it couldn’t be done.

 Showing You Where The Holes Are That Need Buckets To Fill Them

 One good reason to dump your bucket list ideas is because they all look a lot like the holes Madison Avenue is always telling us we have in our lives.

 A one hour immersion in prime time television tells me my truck isn’t tough enough, I need more testosterone, a smoking habit will kill me, my beer isn’t cold enough, and I need a better lawn mower for my apartment.